chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 language the user specifies to the resource is not the PowerShell-based DSC DSL, but MOF.

-The use cases are similar with respsect to the focus on re-use of existing content.
+The use cases are similar with respect to the focus on re-use of existing content.
 There are some specific reasons why an organization may have MOF content instead of PowerShell DSC DSL configuration content: